betaflight/betaflight/docs/Board - Omnibus F4.md

 ## SoftwareSerial

-This board allows for single **SoftwareSerial** port on small soldering pads located next to UART3 pins.
+This board allows for single **SoftwareSerial** port on small soldering pads located on the bottom side of the board.

 | Pad   | SoftwareSerial Role   |
 | ----  | ----                  |